 Dmitry KIKU, Дмитрий Кику

-Dmitry KIKU (Дмитрий Кику) is a career diplomat.
-He joined the Panel of Experts on the Democratic People’s Republic of Korea in 2014 and was reappointed by the UN Secretary General, Antonio Guterres, on April 2017 to serve on the Panel.
-Kiku's career in diplomacy goes back to 1997.
-He has served in Berlin and Baku.
-In the Ministry of Foreign Affairs of the Russian Federation he was involved in the United Nations Security Council sanctions related matters.
+Dmitry Kiku is a career diplomat who served in Berlin and Baku.
+In his capacity at the Ministry of Foreign Affairs, Kiku has worked on sanctions related issues at the UN Security Conucil.
+He joined the Panel of Experts on the Democratic People's Republic of Korea in 2014 and UN Secretary General, Antonio Guterres reappointed Kiku to the panel in 2017.
 Kiku earned his BA degree in Economics at Moscow University of Cooperation and holds a PhD in Political Sciecne from Russian Diplomatic Academy.

 Maria Roskoshnaya, Мария Роскошная